nishankadel/nishankadel/README.md

 ### Hi there 👋, My Name is Nishan Kadel.
 #### I am Backend Web Developer.

-I hope to be a professional Web-Developer (backend), who always works with my fellow employees and mentors to learn new things.
-I trust that I will be able to get many new talents and skills throughout your internship and will be able to give back to the company accordingly by hard work. accordingly.
-In any manner, I'll help the company.
-The precious assets, I can and will be.
-In addition, I have decent JavaScript understanding, NodeJS, MERN stack.
-Finally, I'm the fast and good learner, too.
-So, I think I'm going to fit in the working atmosphere in your company.

 - 🔭 I’m currently working as Backend Developer
 - 🌱 I’m currently learning Node.JS, ReactJS
 - 👯 I’m looking to work with amazing developers and teams.